bsmth/content/files/en-us/learn/javascript/client-side_web_apis/video_and_audio_apis/index.md

   - We have four {{htmlelement("button")}}s — play/pause, stop, rewind, and fast forward.
   - Each `<button>` has a `class` name, a `data-icon` attribute for defining what icon should be shown on each button (we'll show how this works in the below section), and an `aria-label` attribute to provide an understandable description of each button, since we're not providing a human-readable label inside the tags.
 The contents of `aria-label` attributes are read out by screen readers when their users focus on the elements that contain them.
   - There is also a timer {{htmlelement("div")}}, which will report the elapsed time when the video is playing.
 Just for fun, we are providing two reporting mechanisms — a {{htmlelement("span")}} containing the elapsed time in minutes and seconds, and an extra `<div>` that we will use to create a horizontal indicator bar that gets longer as the time elapses.
-To get an idea of what the finished product will look like, [check out our finished version](https://mdn.github.io/learning-area/javascript/apis/video-audio/finished/).

 #### Exploring the CSS

-Now open the CSS file and have a look inside.
-The CSS for the example is not too complicated, but we'll highlight the most interesting bits here.
-First of all, notice the `.controls` styling:
+For the CSS, we'll add some styles for the controls:

 ```css
 .controls {